 You should be aware of the fact that even if the software has the application which you need, it does not have to be necessarily truth.
 Health insurance companies frequently update their provider application forms (often every 6 months) and medical credentialing software has no feature for tracking or keeping up with this.
 Consequently, after submitting an application from medical credentialing software, it cannot be approved because it is not considered to be the most up-to-date item.

 A lot of insurance companies changed their paper-based applications for solely online documentation.
-It makes medical credentialing software helpless because there are not any paper documents for scanning.
+It makes medical credentialing software useless because there are not any paper documents for scanning.
 To conclude…

 Medical credentialing software companies assert that they help health organizations to put health providers´ information down on the paper-based documents in a shorter period of time.

-Taking into consideration the proves stated above, I do not think that most of the practices under 100 providers as well as larger companies would agree that the reason why medical credentialing is a time-consumer have almost nothing in common with completing the application.
+Taking into consideration what is stated above, I do not think that most of the practices under 100 providers as well as larger companies would agree that the reason why medical credentialing is a time-consumer have almost nothing in common with completing the application.
 Instead…

-Getting on insurance panels can be exhausting because (1) it is a challenge to convince insurance company to admit your application because some panels considered to be good state that they are “closed”, (2)provider applications often change, and all the applications are different, (3)credentialing demands excessive amount of documents that have to be provided accurately, (4) the applications are frequently lost by insurance companies, or get stuck in the review proves, (5) in order to get on insurance panels it is necessary to repeatedly call to insurance companies so you can inform about the state of your application, and to move it closer to its completion.
+Getting on insurance panels can be exhausting because (1) it is a challenge to convince insurance company to admit your application because some panels considered to be good, state that they are “closed”, (2) provider applications often change, and all the applications are different, (3) credentialing demands excessive amount of documents that have to be provided accurately, (4) the applications are frequently lost by insurance companies, or get stuck in the review process, (5) in order to get on insurance panels it is necessary to repeatedly call to insurance companies so you can inform about the state of your application, and to move it closer to its completion.